On the structure of Ricci shrinkers: Further discussion

+Yu Li, The Institute of Geometry and Physics, University of Science and Technology of China, No. 96 Jinzhai Road, Hefei, Anhui Province, 230026, China; adterram.yu@gmail.com.\\

-Bing Wang, School of Mathematical Sciences, University of Science and Technology of China, No. 96 Jinzhai Road, Hefei, Anhui Province, 230026, China; Department of Mathematics, University of Wisconsin-Madison, Madison, WI 53706, USA; bwang@math.wisc.edu.\\
+Bing Wang, The Institute of Geometry and Physics, School of Mathematical Sciences, University of Science and Technology of China, No. 96 Jinzhai Road, Hefei, Anhui Province, 230026, China; topspin@ustc.edu.cn.\\